NonlinearMusings/WayCoolSql/tsql_CsvDataErrorMap (Synapse).md

             ,   CountryIsNull   = case when r.Country is null then 1 else 0 end
     )   as c    -- convert
 ```
 We now have the ability to distingush between columns that arrived as NULLs versus columns that failed conversion and were cast to NULL.
-So, if we have columns where 'natural' NULL values should not be considered an error condition we can modify the (e)rrors CROSS APPLY to account for that
+So, if we have columns where arriving NULL values should not be considered an error condition we can modify the (e)rrors CROSS APPLY to account for that:
 ```sql
 cross   apply
     (